spagnoloG/FRI-ZAPISKI/ORS/ors.md

 In EDO DRAMs, data is still present on the output pins, while CAS is chang- ing, and a new column address is latched.
 This allows a certain amount of overlap in operation (pipelining), resulting in faster access time.

+> SDRAM devices have a synchronous device interface, where commands, instead of signals, are used to control internal latches.
+In SDRAM devices, signals CAS, RAS, WE and CS form a command bus used to transmit commands to the internal state machine.
+SDRAM devices contain multiple independent banks.
+SDRAMs can transfer many columns over several cycles per request without sending any new addresses.
+This type of transfer is referred to as burst mode.